SolidStateLEDLighting/esp32-S3-idf-advanced-template-alpha-5.2/docs/project_state_models.md

 We don't have enough states at the project level today to warrant any state transition diagrams.

-At the top level, we might consider the system going to sleep a state change, but low power modes have not be added to this sample project.
+At the top level, we might consider the system going to sleep a state change, but low power modes have not be added to this sample project yet.

-There most certainly will be state models at the lower levels inside the project.